Robins

 Phonics / Spellings

 Reception This week the children are not learning new sounds but are learning blends of sounds.
+With regular reading of their books, they will become more fluent with recognising the blends and new words.

 Year 1 For the next few weeks, the children will be reviewing previously taught sounds.